 The project, Aquifer Storage and Recovery for Texas – A Research and Extension Initiative, was recently funded by money provided to Texas A&M Engineering Experiment Station (TEES) by the Texas Legislature.

-“The broad goal of the project is to develop a ‘working group’ of Texas A&M University System research and extension personnel capable of addressing the future ASR technical needs of Texas,” said Dr. Gretchen Miller, assistant professor of water resources engineering in the Zachry Department of Civil Engineering and the project’s principle investigator.
+“The broad goal of the project is to develop a ‘working group’ of Texas A&M University System research and extension personnel capable of addressing the future ASR technical needs of Texas,” said Dr. Gretchen Miller, assistant professor of water resources engineering in the Zachry Department of Civil Engineering and the project’s principal investigator.

 Other investigators on the project are Dr. Calvin Finch, director of the Water Conservation and Technology Center (WCTC), administered by the Texas Water Resources Institute and Texas Center for Applied Technology (TCAT); Dr. Dorina Murgulet, assistant professor of hydrogeology at Texas A&M University–Corpus Christi; Mike Martin, interim director for the environmental sustainability division at TCAT; and Dr. Brenda Rushing, assistant professor of biology at Texas A&M University–San Antonio.